mali251/screen/README.md

 To solve this problem, Screen creates a virtual terminal buffer where:

-1. All ANSI operations (cursor movements, color changes, screen clears) happen safely within an isolated environment
+1. All ANSI operations (cursor movements, color changes, screen clears) are safely interpreted within an isolated environment
 2. The final rendered state is captured after all operations are processed
 3. Only the final visual output is displayed to the user's terminal

 This approach provides complete control over how terminal output is rendered, ensuring that complex ANSI operations stay contained within their designated areas.
-While initially built for Solo, Screen has evolved into a standalone library that can be used in any PHP application requiring terminal emulation.
+While initially built for Solo, Screen has evolved into a standalone library that can be used in any PHP application requiring terminal rendering.

 ## Features